 Don’t make any changes to the file type unless someone needs to use the file type with an earlier version of access that doesn’t support the current file type.

 - After splitting up your database you will get a conformation message.
 At last click to the OK option.

 You can easily check out that the split took place correctly or not, by opening both the database files.
 Firstly open the original database.
 In this tutorial our original database is Music.accdb file.

 In the front end database, in the left navigation pane, the table names will be prefixed with a small arrow sign.
 So if you take the mouse cursor over it, you will see the location of the data file. if you open them in design view, you will be asked that you can only do that from the back end database.

 In the front end database, if you try to open a table in Design View then you will be asked that you can only do modification from the back-end database.

 In this back-end database all the data is kept down.
 It uses the new database file that we created (Music_be.accdb).

 You will observe that only the tables are displayed in the left navigation pane.
 None of the objects are displayed.
 That’s the reason that all the other objects are in the front-end database.
 By opening the table you can still view all the data present in Datasheet View.

 In the back-end database, you can view the table in design view and make updates to data types, properties etc.

-Now you must have got an easy idea on how to split the Access Database 2016 into front-end and back-end.
-Moreover, how such splitting of database is beneficial.
+Now you must have got an easy idea on how to split Access Database 2016 into front-end and back-end.
+So, take complete benefit from it.